Demystifying Structural Disparity in Graph Neural Networks: Can One Size Fit All?: Effectiveness of GNN on nodes with different structural properties

 \begin{lemma} With assumptions (1) A balance class distribution with $\rmP(Y=1)=\rmP(Y=0)$ and (2) aggregated feature distribution shares the same variance $\sigma$.
 When nodes $u$ and $v$ have the same aggregated features $\rvf_u=\rvf_v$ but different structural patterns, $(p^{(1)}, q^{(1)})$ and $(p^{(2)}, q^{(2)})$, we have:

-\end{lemma} Notably, above assumptions are not strictly necessary but employed for the sake of elegant expression. $\rho=\left \|\vmu_1-\vmu_2\right \|$ is the original feature separability, independent with structure.
+\end{lemma} Notably, above assumptions are not strictly necessary but employed for elegant expression.
 Lemma~\ref{lemma:csbm_diff} implies that nodes with a small homophily ratio difference $|h_1 - h_2|$ are likely to share the same class, and vice versa.
-The proof details and additional analysis on between-class effects are provided in Appendix~\ref{app:linear_csbm}.
+Proof details and additional analysis on between-class effects are in Appendix~\ref{app:linear_csbm}.